vpelss/Forever_Passwords/README.md

 How to use Forever_Passwords:
 - run index.html off the website (https://www.emogic.com/Forever_Passwords/) or your locally stored version
 - Select an Alias : usually based on url (eg: emogic,com)
-- Select a Secret : a word, phrase, or password (eg: The Sound of Music)
+- Select a Secret : select a long, complex, and hard to guess word, phrase, or password that will be used, with your Alias, to generate all your passwords (eg: The Sound of Music).
-- Forever_Passwords generates a long, complex password from your Alias and Secret : copy and use
+- Forever_Passwords generates a unique, long, complex password based on each of your Alias and Secret combinations
+- click 'Copy' and use

 Recommendations:
 - do not use your Secret anywhere else
 - your secret should be long, complex, and imposible to guess
 - store a local copy of this program in the unlikely case our site, emogic.com, is temporarily down or have a backup plan!
+Download a copy to your PC.
+File->Save as HTML
 - Do not store important passwords in a browser cache or in the cloud
 - Clear your password in Forever Passwords after use -use a password with an odd number character length.
 Why?
 Most passwords have an even number of characters.